cindy mctee

 Bell Tree

-for information, perusal materials, sales, or rental, please contact
+for information, perusal materials, sales, or rental, please visit

-California Counterpoint: The Twittering Machine (1993) was adapted for wind ensemble with a commission from the College Band Directors National Association (Western and Northwestern Divisions), and premièred by Tim Salzman conducting the University of Washington Wind Ensemble in Reno, Nevada, March 19, 1994, at the Regional Conference of the CBDNA's Western and Northwestern Divisions.
+Originally written for orchestra (entitled The Twittering Machine), California Counterpoint: The Twittering Machine (1993) was adapted for wind ensemble with a commission from the College Band Directors National Association (Western and Northwestern Divisions).
+The title is intended to recognize California conductor, Mitch Fennell, for having organized the commission to adapt the piece for winds, and is also meant to express my life-long fascination with the work of painter, Paul Klee.
+California Counterpoint was premièred by Tim Salzman conducting the University of Washington Wind Ensemble in Reno, Nevada, March 19, 1994, at the Regional Conference of the CBDNA's Western and Northwestern Divisions.

-Klee's Twittering Machine is both a drawing and a painting of four birds perched on a crank shaft.
-The images are whimsical, puppet-like, mechanistic, ironic, and playful.
-I was especially drawn to the painting's biting humor (imagine what would happen to the birds if the crank shaft were turned).
-In my piece, I make attempts at humor through the use of repeated structures and denied expectation – rhythms are displaced, passages are suddenly transposed or textures juxtaposed.
+I was especially drawn to the painting's biting humor; imagine what would happen to the birds if the crank shaft were turned!
+In my piece, I make attempts at humor through the use of repeated structures and denied expectation -- rhythms are displaced, passages are suddenly transposed or textures juxtaposed.

-Most important is my intention that the work, like Klee's Twittering Machine, convey movement – that it engage the body as well as the mind -- that it dance!
+Most important is my intention that the work, like Klee's Twittering Machine, convey movement -- that it engage the body as well as the mind -- that it "dance"!